Skip to content ↓

 Intent

 We intend to give all children the technical skills necessary to achieve this as quickly as possible.
-We will also ensure that our writers know that skills such as proof-reading and editing are a necessary part of the writing process too
+We will also introduce our Year 2 pupils to skills such as proof-reading and editing as a necessary part of the writing process too

 Implementation

-To ensure that the technical skills of writing are acquired and developed all year groups have handwriting sessions at least once a week.
-By year two most children have learnt a fluent cursive handwriting style.
+To ensure that the technical skills of writing are acquired and developed, all year groups have handwriting sessions at least once a week.
+By the end of Year Two, most children have learnt a fluent cursive handwriting style.

 Spelling at West Leigh is taught through daily discrete lessons.
-For this the school follows the Unlocking Letters and Sounds Phonics programme.
+Our school follows the Unlocking Letters and Sounds Phonics programme.
 Spelling patterns, often linked to grammar, are taught in year 2.
 All year groups also learn high frequency words and common exception words.

 Impact

-By the time West Leigh children leave Key Stage 1 they will have made good progress from their own starting point.
-They will have more stamina.
+By the time West Leigh children leave Key Stage 1, they will have made good progress from their own starting point and they will have more stamina.
 They will be able to encode their language with confidence meaning they are better able to focus on other aspects of writing such as choice of language and features of genre.
 Many will have developed a love of writing to prepare them for KS2 and beyond.